 Did you like this breakfast salad?
 Leave us a rating!
 Did you love it?
 Share it or leave us a comment on Twitter or Facebook!
 Wanna see more?
 Subscribe to our blog and remember to follow us on Pinterest!Print

-Eat the rainbow, the healthiest way to eat!
+With this breakfast salad, you will eat the colors of the rainbow, which is the healthiest way to eat!
+Enjoy!

 - 3 cups shredded carrots, about 3 large carrots (freshly shredded or store-bought )